 You should only try to distribute a press release when you have something actually important and newsworthy to share!

 Some examples of things that are legitimately newsworthy are events, fundraisers, new product launches, product updates, website launches, or awards.
 It has to be meaningful, and not just to you but to the public.

 In terms of how you should release it, you should start by posting it on your website, blog, and all social media platforms.
 You should also email it to local news publications and specific journalists.
 Do some research to find these.
 You want to send it to people and publications who cover your specific industry.
 Relevance is key!

 Here are a few online press release distribution sites to help you get started.
-These are free to start, some have more features or boosts available with a paid subscription:

 See, not too scary, right?
 You got this!
 I promise you, once you get it down, you’ll have it down forever, and you’ll gain so much more exposure for your business.
 Come back next week to learn more about how to build and form relationships with the media—more super important tips to grow your business and spread your mission!